joud-almahdi/TuwaiqCapstone1/README.md

 For minor implementations such as crossing out complete tasks,help from online resources such as the official Android documentation was used.
 # Unsolved Problems

 As of now, notifications can only be sent when the user opens the application.
-I would like to implement them in such a way that notifications could be sent even when the app isn't open
+I would like to implement them in such a way that notifications could be sent even when the app isn't open<br />

+The RecyclerView can get buggy when it hosts 6 or more items.
+This could possibly be solved using Diffutil

 # Favorite Functioanlity